 "You say we're manufactured / To that we all agree / So make your choice / And we'll rejoice / In never being free," the band sing in "Ditty Diego," which ends with the even-more cynical, "The money's in / We're made of tin / We're here to give you more."
 The Monkees were, in effect, killing off their public image right in front of their fans.
 It was truly an unprecedented and brave, if possibly naive, move.
 Nowadays, it would be hard to imagine anyone of their status rocking the boat and smashing their own mirror like this.

 Head poked holes in the facade of the music industry, the film and television industries, politics and human nature, with the main target being the Monkees themselves.
 "I think it is one of the movies that really did capture the feeling and sensibility of the time," added Dolenz.
 Critics were left confused, and did not heap on praise.
 The New York Times wrote that it "might be a film to see if you have been smoking grass," while the Hollywood Reporter accused the film makers of "purposely seeking to evolve some detached commentary from seemingly confused material."

-Both Jack Nicholson and Bob Rafelson were arrested at the New York premiere.
-In the Andrew Sandoval book The Monkees, Rafelson explained, “Jack is trying to slap a Head sticker on the helmet [of a police officer] and the cop turns around and Jack nails him on his face.”
+Both Nicholson and Rafelson were arrested at the New York premiere.
+In the Andrew Sandoval book The Monkees, Rafelson explained, "Jack is trying to slap a Head sticker on the helmet [of a police officer] and the cop turns around and Jack nails him on his face."
 The pair would go on to immense fame with their next project, Easy Rider.